-Upon becoming aware of a foot or bicycle pursuit, the supervisor shall make every reasonable effort to ascertain sufficient information necessary to direct responding resources and to take command, control and coordination of the pursuit.
-If the pursuit supervisor does not receive adequate information from the pursuing officer(s) to justify continuation of the pursuit, he/she will terminate the pursuit.

-The supervisor should respond to the area whenever possible; the supervisor does not, however, need not be physically present to exercise control over the pursuit.
-The supervisor shall continuously assess the situation in order to ensure the pursuit is conducted within established department guidelines.
+Upon becoming aware of a foot pursuit, the supervisor shall make every reasonable effort to ascertain sufficient information necessary to direct responding resources and to take command, control and coordination of the foot pursuit.
+The supervisor should respond to the area whenever possible; the supervisor does not, however, need to be physically present to exercise control over the pursuit.
+The supervisor shall continuously assess the situation in order to ensure the foot pursuit is conducted within established department guidelines.

-The supervisor shall terminate the pursuit when the danger to pursuing officers or the public unreasonably appears to outweigh the objective of immediate apprehension of the suspect.
+The supervisor shall terminate the foot pursuit when the danger to pursuing officers or the public appears to unreasonably outweigh the objective of immediate apprehension of the suspect.

-Upon apprehension of the suspect, the supervisor shall promptly proceed to the termination point to direct the post-pursuit activity.
+Upon apprehension of the suspect, the supervisor shall promptly proceed to the termination point to direct the post-foot pursuit activity.

-458.4.4 COMMUNICATIONS AND EMERGENCY RESPONSE CENTER RESPONSIBILITIES Upon being notified or becoming aware that a foot or bicycle pursuit is in progress, communication personnel shall, as soon as practical, notify the field supervisor and provide available information.
-Communication personnel are also responsible for the following:
+458.5.4 COMMUNICATIONS AND EMERGENCY RESPONSE CENTER RESPONSIBILITIES Upon being notified or becoming aware that a foot pursuit is in progress, the communications officer is responsible for:

-- (a) Clear the radio channel of non-emergency traffic. - (b) Repeat the transmissions of the pursuing officers as needed. - (c) Ensure that a field supervisor is notified of the pursuit. - (d) Relay all pertinent information to responding personnel. - (e) Contact additional resources as directed by a supervisor. - (f) Coordinate response of additional resources to assist with the foot pursuit.
+- (a) Clearing the radio channel of non-emergency traffic. - (b) Coordinating pursuit communications of the involved officers. - (c) Broadcasting pursuit updates as well as other pertinent information as necessary. - (d) Ensuring that a field supervisor is notified of the foot pursuit. - (e) Notifying and coordinating with other involved or affected agencies as practicable. - (f) Notifying the Watch Commander as soon as practicable. - Assigning an incident number and logging all pursuit activities. (g)

-The initiating officers shall complete the appropriate crime/arrest reports documenting, at minimum, the following:
+The initiating officer shall complete the appropriate crime/arrest reports documenting, at minimum, the following: